tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * The slides for this lesson can be viewed on Google Drive here: [Lesson 5.1 Slides](https://docs.google.com/presentation/d/1XJkEUoD9EWjjfhayPkDErPAUBQdRJXXAFF_28WnHCyw/edit?usp=sharing).

-* To add the slides to the student-facing repository, download the slides as a PDF by navigating to File, selecting "Download as," and then choosing "PDF document."
+* To add the slides to the student-facing repository, download the slides as a PDF by navigating to File, select "Download as," and then choose "PDF document."
 Then, add the PDF file to your class repository along with other necessary files.
 You can view instructions for this [here](https://docs.google.com/document/d/14MiAunWj30hu-pYLGDz9JOM5XbGjunn1hZ6iyym4w2w/edit).

 * **Note:** Editing access is not available for this document.
-If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".
+If you wish to modify the slides, create a copy by navigating to File and select "Make a copy...".

-* The time tracker for this lesson can be found here: [Time Tracker](TimeTracker.xlsx).
+* The Time Tracker for this lesson can be found here: [Time Tracker](TimeTracker.xlsx).

 ---